Stevie-P72/quotable/README.md

 * User 2: A film critic who wants to see others take on a famous movie quote before publishing their own take.
 * User 3: Someone who reads poetry, and finds something thought provoking, so they post that quote, looking to find out what it means to different people.

+For forms that would be difficult to layout on a mobile, I have added seperate pages for them, instead of integrating them into the page.

 ## Features
 * The ability to create, read, update and delete posts.
 * Comments on each post, so that you can discuss them with other users.